aeolus-incubator/dev-tools/README.md

 set in one of its parent dirs, recursively), they will pick up that version which can be verified by "rbenv which ruby".
-What all of this means is that if the user has their path rbenv'ed, they will get the right version of ruby (whether a system or an rbenv version ruby) when they cd anywhere under $FACTER_AEOLUS_WORKDIR.
+What all of this means is that if the user has their path rbenv'ed, they will get the right version of ruby (the version that bootstrap.sh used, system or rbenv ruby) when they cd anywhere under $FACTER_AEOLUS_WORKDIR.

 If you're not yet familiar to rbenv, the following is a quick illustration showing: how to see what ruby versions are available, how